 The SensorTile has no PWM support.

-Programming the SensorTile involves using the programmer interface in Atmosphere Studio to install embedded firmware.
-However, unlike many devices supported in Atmosphere, the SensorTile doesn’t contain a built-in programmer.
-Instead you must use an external ST Nucleo board or another ST-LINK device in order to program it.
+Programming the SensorTile can be done by downloading its project firmware from Atmosphere Studio and directly transferring it to the device over USB.
+However, unlike many devices supported in Atmosphere the SensorTile doesn’t contain a built-in programmer.
+Instead you must use an external ST Nucleo board in order to program it.

 In order to program a SensorTile, ensure you have the following initial setup:

 - Connect a 5-pin ST-LINK header to the SWD pins of the SensorTile cradle and the SWD pins on ST-LINK.

 If you're using an ST Nucleo board, remove the two jumpers on CN2.
 This will disconnect the ST-LINK on the Nucleo board from the rest of the Nucleo board, allowing it to connect to the SensorTile cradle.

 For further information and pictures detailing programming the SensorTile, visit the official SensorTile User Guide (Page 18).

 With the initial setup finished, complete the remaining setup configuration steps: